 Location: 23 Russell Dr, Omemee, near Emily Park

-Tri-pontoon design make these vessels super stable and easy to handle, even for the larger 16 person size (lots of extra space for your ten person social bubble).
+Tri-pontoon design make these vessels super stable and easy to handle, even for the larger 16 person size.
 The fleet includes a 44 foot unit that wheelchair accessible with widened gates, doorways, hallways and pilot area.